1:8-10 Faculty to Student Ratio

 - A copy of your high school transcript, diploma, GED, or TASC.

 - Students wanting to prepare for the TEAS exam before testing may order a study guide from http://www.atitesting.com.
 TEAS exams are scheduled by the University of Charleston Capito Department of Nursing located on the 4th floor of Riggleman Hall and can be contacted at 304-357-4979.
 Read more information related to the TEAS exam.
 For a full listing of specific dates and times at both locations, and to register, see the registration site.

 Transfer Nursing Students

-Students currently enrolled in an accredited nursing program, who are requesting to transfer to UC must submit an application and all required documents by July 2nd.
+Students currently enrolled in an accredited nursing program, who are requesting to transfer to UC must submit an application and all required documents.

 To be considered for admission, a transfer nursing student must submit the following requirements:

 - Confirmation of your acceptance as a student to UC*

 - An official copy of all of your previous college/university transcripts*